manhtai/manhtai.github.io/content/posts/wish-our-colleagues-a-happy-birthday.md

 empty.

-The tricky part is we don't know firsthand what should be included in the message, like our colleages' name, slack id, etc. So I have to evaluate them at running time.
+The tricky part is we don't know firsthand what should be included in the message, like our colleagues' name, slack id, etc. So I have to evaluate them at running time.
 The solution is to pass a string to alert message and then convert it to string interpolation later.
 Like this: